 Thanks to veggies and fruits, the body can get an ample amount of nutrients it needs.
-When you eat a healthy diet that includes lots of fruits, you will likely gain the essential vitamins and minerals that can help you stay balanced and vertigo-free.
+When you eat a healthy diet that includes lots of fruits, you will likely gain the essential vitamins and minerals that may help you stay balanced and vertigo-free.

-1. Those Rich in Vitamin C
+Fruits Rich in Vitamin C

 - green and red peppers